Dick Van Dyke: Health

-Van Dyke is sober after struggling with alcoholism for years, and he checked into a hospital for three weeks in 1972 to be treated for his addiction.
+Van Dyke is sober.
+In 1972, after struggling with alcoholism for years, he checked into a hospital for three weeks to be treated for his addiction.

 Van Dyke was a heavy smoker for most of his adult life.
 In a January 2013 interview with the London Daily Telegraph, he said he had been using Nicorette gum for the past decade.

 In April 2013, Van Dyke revealed that for seven years he had been experiencing symptoms of a neurological disorder, in which he felt a pounding in his head whenever he lay down.
 Despite his undergoing tests, no diagnosis had been made.
 He had to cancel scheduled appearances owing to fatigue from lack of sleep because of the medical condition.
 In May 2013, Van Dyke tweeted that it seemed his titanium dental implants might have been responsible.

-In June 2025, Van Dyke was scheduled to attend a comedy event in Malibu, however had to cancel his appearance due to an undisclosed illness.
+In June 2025, Van Dyke was scheduled to attend a comedy event in Malibu, but had to cancel his appearance due to an undisclosed illness.

+In an interview in November 2025, Van Dyke attributed his long lifespan to his positive outlook and the fact that he never gets angry.

 Acting credits and accolades

 Van Dyke has received various awards, including a Grammy Award, six Emmy Awards, and a Tony Award.
 In 1961 he won the Tony Award for Best Featured Actor in a Musical for his performance in Bye Bye Birdie.
 In 1964 he won a Grammy Award for Best Children's Album for Mary Poppins.
 Nominated for 10 Primetime Emmy Awards, Van Dyke received four awards for his work on The Dick Van Dyke Show and Van Dyke and Company.

 In 1998, Van Dyke was honored by the Walt Disney Company with their Disney Legends award.
 He became the oldest living Disney Legend following the death of Glynis Johns in 2024.
 In 2013, Van Dyke received the Screen Actors Guild Life Achievement Award.

 In 2021, he was honored with the Kennedy Center Honors, where he was given tribute by Julie Andrews, Steve Martin, Chita Rivera, Bryan Cranston, and Lin-Manuel Miranda.
 Laura Osnes sang "Jolly Holiday", and Derek Hough performed "Step in Time" both from Mary Poppins (1964).
 Together Hough and Osnes performed "Put on a Happy Face" from Bye Bye Birdie.
 Aaron Tveit sang "Chitty Chitty Bang Bang" with Pentatonix.

-In 2024, at the age of 98, Van Dyke received the award for Outstanding Guest Performer in a Drama Series at the 51st Daytime Emmy Awards for his performance on Days of Our Lives, becoming the oldest person to win a Daytime Emmy and the oldest to be nominated for one.
+In 2024, at the age of 98, Van Dyke received the award for Outstanding Guest Performer in a Drama Series at the 51st Daytime Emmy Awards for his performance on Days of Our Lives, becoming the oldest person to be nominated for and to win a Daytime Emmy.

 Published works

-Van Dyke has written five books, including his memoir, which was published in 2011:
+Van Dyke has written six books, including his memoir, which was published in 2011: